Onești: History

 The locality was documentary attested as a village on 14 December 1458.
 In 1952, the communist authorities decided to build a large petrochemical industrial platform (Borzești Petrochemical Plant) and a new related city in the area of Onești and Borzești villages.
 Borzești, according to legend, was the birthplace of Stephen III of Moldavia.
 It is the site of the Borzești Church, which was built on his orders in 1493–1494.

 At the death of the Communist leader Gheorghe Gheorghiu-Dej in March 1965, Onești was renamed Gheorghe Gheorghiu-Dej, but the name was changed back in 1990 shortly after the Romanian Revolution.

 Above the borough Malu, on the right-hand side of the river Cașin, were discovered archaeological fragments from a settlement dating from the Neolithic Age.

+Demographics

+At the 2011 census, Onești had 39,172 inhabitants, of which 90.29% were Romanians, 1.39% Roma, 0.53% Hungarians, and 0.13% Greeks.

+According to the 2021 census, the population of the municipality of Onești amounts to 34,005 inhabitants, a decrease compared to the previous census in 2011, when 39,172 inhabitants were recorded.
+The majority of the residents are Romanian (79.75%), while for 19.77%, their ethnic affiliation is unknown.
+From a confessional point of view, the majority of inhabitants are Orthodox (69.43%), with a Roman Catholic minority (7.87%), and for 20.69%, their confessional affiliation is unknown.

+Economy

+Onești is an industrial city with a well-developed economic structure centered around several industrial branches, particularly petrochemical processing on the Borzești Petrochemical Platform.
+On the city's industrial platform, garment manufacturing, woodworking, the food industry, and other services are other important branches.